nilput/knit/readme.md

 ./scripts/getdependencies.sh
 make
 ```
-then you can run it by:
+then you can run it interactively by:
 `
 ./knit
+`

+or run a file like:
+`
+./knit examples/sum.kn
 `